 How to cook eggplant boil

-Depending on the recipe for which you are cooking eggplants there several ways to boil eggplants.
+Depending on the recipe for which you are cooking eggplants, there are several ways to boil eggplants.
 Whole or cubed/diced.
 I find that boiling the whole plant and then cutting it into cubes gives a tastier and juicier option instead of boiling eggplant cubed.
 Enjoy the recipe!

 - Give eggplants a thorough rinse under cool running water.